Photo credit: Warren Wong, Unsplash

 Now, it’s important to know about this duty because a breach is a strict liability offence.

-So, strict liability means intent is not necessary.
+Also, strict liability means intent is not necessary.
 A breach is a breach.

 Below, I will take you through what the duty to disclose means for directors in practical terms.